ZimbabweOfficial Name: Republic of Zimbabwe

 Entry, Exit & Visa Requirements

-Zimbabwean Immigration officials at Harare airport and other ports of entry are authorized to admit U.S. citizens without an entry visa in most cases.
-U.S. citizens entering Zimbabwe for tourism only can expect to pay $30 for a single-entry, 30-day duration of stay permit upon entering the country.
-A 60-day multiple entry permit is also available for $60.
-Extensions are possible, and require a personal visit to the Zimbabwe Immigration Office's public window, located at the second floor of Liquenda House at Nelson Mandela Avenue/First Street in the center of Harare.
-U.S. citizens who intend to make use of this privilege are strongly urged to read this section carefully as the failure to adhere strictly to Zimbabwean immigration law can lead to arrest, prosecution, detention, fines, seizure of possessions, and removal.
-Allow for sufficient time for an extension review, as staying past the authorized dates of stay has resulted in imprisonment for foreign nationals.
+U.S. citizens entering Zimbabwe for tourism only can expect to pay 30 USD for a single-entry, 30-day duration of stay permit upon entering the country.
+A 60-day multiple entry permit is also available for 60 USD.
+Extensions are possible, and require visiting the Zimbabwe Immigration Office's public window, located at the second floor of Liquenda House at Nelson Mandela Avenue/First Street in the center of Harare.
+U.S. citizens are strongly urged to adhere to Zimbabwean immigration laws as even minor overstay cans lead to arrest, prosecution, detention, fines, seizure of possessions, and deportation.
+Allow for sufficient time for an extension review, as staying past the permitted length of stay has resulted in imprisonment for foreign nationals.

-If you plan to engage in any of the following activities, you should seek the appropriate business, student, or work visa before entry: attend a business meeting; attend a training session or course of studies or seminar of any type; take pictures of anything but tourist attractions; volunteer medical work; assist animal/wildlife conservancies or parks; help build a church/school; work in a community to build/construct/consult on any matter including schools and churches; and any other activities other than pure tourism.
-Any U.S. citizen who intends to engage in any non-tourism related activity, such as work, consulting, or meeting with churches, businesses, or NGO partners, should contact a Zimbabwean embassy or consulate, or the Zimbabwean Immigration Department, to determine which visa class corresponds with his or her intended activities, and how to apply.
-Before engaging in any type of work, paid or unpaid, including volunteerism, U.S. citizens should have proper work authorization from the Zimbabwean Immigration Department.
-Please visit the Zimbabwe Immigration website for more information.
+You should seek the appropriate business, student, or work visa before entry if you plan to engage in anything other than tourism.
+Any U.S. citizen who intends to engage in any non-tourism related activity, such as volunteering, paid or unpaid work, consulting, or meeting with churches, businesses, and non-governmental organizations should contact a Zimbabwean embassy or consulate, or the Zimbabwean Immigration Department, to determine which visa class corresponds with his or her intended activities and how to apply.

-Even if you arrive without a visa and make your intent to participate in non-tourism activities clear to the Immigration official at the port of entry, you may still be in violation of Zimbabwean Immigration law.
-In the past, Zimbabwean officials arrested, prosecuted, fined, and deported a U.S. citizen for attending a five-day wildlife interest course while on a visitor visa.
-Another U.S. citizen faced similar treatment for taking a picture while attending a national holiday celebration.
-Both individuals had items of significant value seized.
-We recommend obtaining personal property insurance for high-value items both because such items may be seized by government officials and crime is prevalent in Zimbabwe (see below).
+You must plainly state the purpose of your visit to Zimbabwe to Immigration upon entry.
+Any attempt to enter Zimbabwe under false pretenses, including those who misuse a visitor permit/visa, may result in detention, arrest, imprisonment, conviction, fines, and/or deportation.
+If you arrive at a port of entry without a visa and make your intent to participate in non-tourism activities clear to the Immigration official at the port of entry, you may still be in violation of Zimbabwean Immigration law.
+Zimbabwean officials have arrested, prosecuted, fined, and deported U.S. citizens for engaging on non-tourism related activities on visitor visas.
+Violators of Zimbabwean regulations, including acts such as taking pictures of non-tourism venues, face seizure of property without redress.
+We recommend obtaining personal property insurance for high-value items because valuables can be seized by government officials and crime is prevalent in Zimbabwe (see below).

 Important Information for U.S. citizens working for Non-Governmental, Religious, and Health Organizations: U.S. citizens are receiving increased scrutiny from Immigration officials upon arrival to Zimbabwe.
 Some U.S. citizens associated with non-governmental, religious, and health groups have been denied entry.
 All U.S. citizens are strongly encouraged to obtain a visa from a Zimbabwean embassy or consulate prior to traveling to Zimbabwe.

 Zimbabwe is a cash society, with only hotels, restaurants, and travel agencies in major tourist destinations accepting international credit or debit cards.
-ATMs in the country are limited and, although often safe, are sometimes unreliable.
-Traveler's checks and check cashing facilities are effectively nonexistent.
+ATMs in the country are limited and sometimes unreliable.
+Traveler's checks and check cashing facilities are practically nonexistent.
 Visitors are required to declare the amount of currency that they are carrying into and out of the country.
-While there is no set legal limit on the amount of foreign currency that a person can carry into Zimbabwe, the maximum foreign currency that can be taken out of the country is U.S. $5,000.
+While there is no set legal limit on the amount of foreign currency that a person can carry into Zimbabwe, the maximum foreign currency that can be taken out of the country is 5,000 USD.

 HIV/AIDS restrictions: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Zimbabwe